 Recipient is responsible for all income taxes, social insurance, payroll tax, payment on account or other tax-related items attributable to any Award ("Tax-Related Items").
 The Company shall take such steps as are appropriate to satisfy the obligations with regard to Tax-Related Items.
 The Company shall have the right to deduct directly from any payment or delivery of shares due to recipient or from recipient's regular compensation to effect compliance with all Tax-Related Items including withholding and reporting with respect to the exercise of any SAR.
 Acceptance of an Award constitutes affirmative consent by recipient to such withholding.
 Recipient acknowledges that the ultimate liability for all Tax-Related Items is and remains recipient's responsibility and may exceed the amount actually withheld by the Company.
 Further, if recipient has become subject to tax in more than one jurisdiction between the date of grant and the date of any relevant taxable event, recipient acknowledges that the Company may be required to withhold or account for Tax-Related Items in more than one jurisdiction.
 In those countries where there is no withholding on account of such Tax-Related Items, recipients must pay the appropriate taxes as required by any country where they are subject to tax.
-In those instances where Company is required to calculate and remit withholding on Tax-Related Items after shares have already been delivered, recipient shall pay the Company any amount of Tax-Related Items that Company is required to account for.
-The Company may refuse to distribute an Award if Recipient fails to comply with his or her obligations in connection with Tax-Related Items.
+In those instances where Company is required to calculate and remit withholding on Tax-Related Items after shares have already been delivered, recipient fails to comply with his or her obligations in connection with Tax-Related Items.

 Vesting / Taxes Due If recipient is subject to tax in the U.S., the value of the Award as of the Vesting Date will be subject to FICA withholding in that same calendar year.
-If recipient is responsible for a Tax-Related Item in a country outside the U.S. ("Foreign Country") and if pursuant to the rules regarding such Tax-Related Item in such Foreign Country, recipient will be liable for such Tax-Related Item prior to the date that recipient is issued shares pursuant to this Award, the Committee, in its discretion, may accelerate vesting and settlement of a portion of the Award to the extent necessary to pay the foreign Tax-Related Items due (and any applicable U.S. income taxes due as a result of the acceleration of vesting and settlement) but only if such acceleration does not result in taxation under Section 409A (as permitted under Treasury Regulation Section 1,409A-3(j)(4)(xi)).
+If recipient is responsible for a Tax-Related Item in a country outside the U.S. ("Foreign Country") and if pursuant to the rules regarding such Tax-Related Item in such Foreign Country, recipient will be liable for such Tax-Related Item prior to the date that recipient is issued shares pursuant to this Award, the Committee, in its discretion, may accelerate vesting and settlement of a portion of the Award to the extent necessary to pay the foreign Tax-Related Items due (and any applicable U.S. income taxes due as a result of the acceleration of vesting and settlement) but only if such acceleration does not result in taxation under Section 409A (as permitted under Treasury Regulation Section 1.409A-3(j)(4)(xi)).